 The islands are rather young volcanic islands (2 million years old) and have the unique feature in Polynesia to have no coral reef and hence no lagoon.
 This directly impacts the concentration in plankton which attracts close to the shores of the Marquesas Islands pelagic species such as manta rays and hammerhead sharks in number.

 Therefore, the reef is mostly made of rocks, interesting yellow sponge formations and some whip coral here and there.
-About half of the marine life is surprisingly closer to what you can see in colder waters, like scorpionfish or cushion sea star.
+About half of the marine life is surprisingly closer to what you can see in colder waters, like scorpionfish or cushion sea stars.

 I went drift diving twice with Marquises Diving along the channel between Hiva Oa and Tahuata.
 However, these sites remain closer to Hiva Oa shores.